After you apply

-It normally takes around 4-6 weeks to reach a decision on postgraduate research applications.
+It normally takes around four–six weeks to reach a decision on postgraduate research applications.
 However, this can be delayed if your application is incomplete and we require additional information from you.
-If you have not had a decision on your application within 8 weeks please contact your RSA via the application portal.
+If you have not had a decision on your application within eight weeks please contact your RSA via the application portal.

 If we have supervisors who are interested in supervising your project, you will be invited to attend an admissions interview.
 This can be held via Skype if you are not in the UK.